chenery/tech-try-outs/README.md

 # news_velocity

 A simple server side driven web app that delivers the most talked about articles on news sites.

 Implemented for Guardian comment articles.
 Article scoring is based on comments per hour.

+## Getting starting

+Install node and npm, clone the git repos then:

+    $ npm install   // pull in all the dependencies specified in package.json
+    $ node app.js   // kick off the application

 ## Todo:
 - stop scraper.getNumberOfComments blocking event loop